ehrenbrav/nestcamDIY/README.md

 - The ribbon cable should then feel securely connected and should not pull out easily.
 - Repeat the same process on the camera side.
 - On the camera side as well, the metal contact strips should face the board.
-- If you are using the Waveshare camera, you additionally need to connect a wire to control the IR filter.
--- If you are making your own JST connectors, cut a piece of orange wire long enough to reach from the camera to the Pi header pins.
-Strip both ends.
-Thread one end through the "GPIO" hole in the Waveshare camera, so that the wire comes out of the front of the board, on the same side as the camera.
-Solder this to the board.
-Connect a female socket to the other end and attach to Pin 18 of the Pi.
--- If you are using pre-made jumper wires, put the pin of an orange wire through the "GPIO" hole in the Waveshare board so that the wire comes out of the front (camera-side) of the board.
-Solder this to the board.
-Connect the other end to Pin 18 of the Pi.
-- Finally, if you are using the Waveshare camera, be sure to make the software change indicated below in the "Waveshare IMX462 Configuration Change" section below.

 ### 3.2 Boot the Pi